 Simon Marks was thoroughly impressed by the MS AmaLotus, emailing the PR firm that “it is the most luxurious ship on the Mekong, that is for sure.”
 The first portion of the story, quoted below, reflects that and sets the stage to explore AmaWaterways and the global river cruise industry.

-“PHNOM PENH — Gliding through the water almost soundlessly, the ship drifted toward a small landing stage and quickly threw down the gangplank.
+The Article: “PHNOM PENH — Gliding through the water almost soundlessly, the ship drifted toward a small landing stage and quickly threw down the gangplank.
 An elderly man in swimming trunks lounged next to the boat’s swimming pool.
 Another sipped from a glass of whiskey as he watched the city approach from his private balcony.

 “This was no ordinary vessel.
 Unlike the more traditional fishing boats and ferries that ply the waterways of Southeast Asia, the AmaLotus, a cruise ship that began operating in September, contains luxuries like spa treatments, a gym and a swimming pool.